AleksandarDzudzevic/Research_Rust_Pt1/Research_Log.md

 - Committed and pushed on GitHub

 ### Research Day 2: Nov.1st 2024
-- Undergrad exercises project methods for swapping, displaying, checking if the tiles are unique, performing move.
+- Undergrad exercises project methods for swapping, displaying, checking if the tiles are unique, performing move or multiple moves.
 - learned about !write() and !format() macros and what {:>2} means in !write macro
 - learned about dereferencing using *
 - Finished 2 chapters of Rustbook (Generics Ch 10, Writing automated Testing Ch 11)